1915 New Orleans hurricane: United States

+Impacts

-Caribbean impacts
+Caribbean Sea

 Owing to the scarcity of shipping traffic across much of the Caribbean Sea, the storm's intensity and potential track were difficult to assess early in its lifetime.
 Light rain from the system fell far north in Puerto Rico and the Turks and Caicos Islands, with the latter reporting 0.23 in of rain.
 As the storm passed south of Jamaica, strong gales were felt in Kingston, Jamaica.
 Some winds were strong enough to cut telecommunications between Kingston and the outlying districts of the island nation.
 The hurricane's brushing of Jamaica led in part to raising cotton prices to a yearly high.
 Offshore, the United Fruit steamer Almirante sustained considerable damage but was able to return safely to Port Royal.
 Ships sailing for the Yucatán Channel and in western Cuban waters were warned to exercise extreme caution following the hurricane's passage of Jamaica.
 Winds peaked at 36 mph in Havana, Cuba as the storm passed through the channel well to the city's west.